eugenewebdevs/python-quick-start/Lesson1/README.md

 ## Setting Variables

 Variables have several types and rules to declaring them.
-Some don't need anything areound them like numbers others need characters like dictionaries {}.
+Some don't need anything around them like numbers others need characters like dictionaries {}.
 See examples below.

 When we need to store a variable it's as easy as: